It4innovations/hyperqueue/README.md

   implemented in our project [Tako](https://github.com/spirali/tako/), which is derived from our previous work [RSDS](https://github.com/It4innovations/rsds).
   Integration tests are written in Python, but HQ itself does not depend on Python.

+You can find more frequently asked questions [here](https://it4innovations.github.io/hyperqueue/stable/faq).

 # HyperQueue team